teddylfwu/AAAI21-Virtual-Conference/doc/aaai-2021-practice/deployment_aws.md

     * lambda related
     * S3 related

-    If you are not confident, you can add ``AdministratorAccess`` (but I don't recommend to do that...).
+    If you are not confident about the permissions, you can add ``AdministratorAccess`` (although I don't recommend doing that).
 3. Goto ``Users``, create a user ``aaai2021user`` belong to ``aaai2021conf`` group.
 Add all permission in ``aaai2021conf``.
 Please note down the user id and password (you can only download when you create).